LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/studio.rst

 #.
 Initialize ``comparators`` to be an empty list: ``new ArrayList<>()``.
 You
    can do this in a constructor, or in the same line that you declare the field.
 #.
-Provide a method ``add(Comparator<City>)`` that adds a comparator to the
+Provide a method ``add(Comparator<City> newComparator)`` that adds a
-   ``comparators`` list.
+   selected comparator to the ``comparators`` list.
 #.
 You'll need the following method in order to implement the interface:

    .. sourcecode:: java

       @Override
-      public int compare(City o1, City o2)
+      public int compare(City o1, City o2){
+         // Your code here...
+      }

-   This method should use each object in ``comparators``, in order.
-You'll first use ``comparator.get(0)`` to compare ``o1`` and ``o2``.
+   a.
+The method should apply each object in ``comparators`` in order.
+You'll
+      first use ``comparators.get(0).compare(o1, o2)`` to sort ``o1`` and
+      ``o2`` by the first comparator, then ``comparators.get(1)``, etc.
+   b.
+You only need to move on to the next comparator in the list if the
+      previous one returns ``0``.

-   You only need to move on to the next comparator if the first comparator returns 0.
-For example, if you're comparing cities by state and then by population, when comparing St. Louis and New York, you don't need to compare population.
-You know that St. Louis comes before New York because "Missouri" comes before "New York".
-However, when comparing St. Louis and Kansas City, you would need to compare population, since the cities are in the same state.
+   c.
+For example, assume you want to compare cities by state and then by
+      population.
+When ordering St. Louis and Las Vegas, you do NOT need to compare population.
+St. Louis comes before Las Vegas because "Missouri" comes before "Nevada".
+However, when comparing St. Louis and Kansas City, you *would* need to compare population, since the cities are in the same state.

    .. admonition:: Tip

-      We suggest using a ``while`` loop to do this, along with some variables to keep track of the state.
+      We suggest using a ``while`` loop to do this, along with some variables to keep track of the list index and the ``compare`` result.

 #.
 To use ``CompoundComparator``, create an instance of the class and then add
-   individual comparators in the order that want them to be used:
+   individual comparators in the order that you want them to be used:

    .. sourcecode:: java
       :linenos: